rcsoccersim/manual/source/coach.rst

 ------------------------------------------------

 There are four types of coach messages in the standard coach language: Rule, Define, Delete, and Freeform.
-Their purpose and format will be described in this section,and some examples will be given.
+Their purpose and format will be described in this section, and some examples will be given.

 In the following format description elements in capitals denote non-terminal symbols